stastnypremysl/lsql-csv/README.md

 # lsql-csv
 `lsql-csv` is a tool for CSV files data querying from shell with short queries.
 It makes possible to work with small CSV files like with read-only relational database.

-The tool implements a new language LSQL similar to SQL, which is typeless, specifically designed for working with CSV files in shell.
+The tool implements a new language LSQL similar to SQL, which is type-less, specifically designed for working with CSV files in shell.

 ## Installation
-It is necessary, you had GHC (>8), Parsec (>3) and Glob (Haskell package >=, <) installed.
+It is necessary, you had GHC (`>=8 <9.29`), Parsec (`>=3.1 <3.2`) and Glob (`>=0.10, <0.11`) installed.
 Run then

     make
     sudo make install

 Now the lsql-csv is installed in `/usr/local/bin`.

-If you have installed `cabal`, you can alternativaly run
+If you have installed `cabal`, you can alternatively run

     cabal install

-It will also install the dependecies for you.
+It will also install the dependencies for you.

+### Running the unit tests
+If you want to verify, that the package has compiled correctly, it is possible to test it by running

+    make test

+This will run all unit tests for you.

 ## lsql-csv - quick introduction
 LSQL, the language of `lsql-csv`, aims to be more lapidary language than SQL.
 The design purpose of it is to enable it's user to fast write simple queries directly to the terminal - it's design purpose is therefore different from SQL, where readability of queries is more taken in account than in LSQL.

+### Examples
 One of the way, how to learn the new programming language is by understanding many concrete examples of its usage.
 The following examples are written explicitly for the purpose - to learn a reader, how to use the tool `lsql-csv` by showing him many examples of its usage.

-### Examples
+The following examples might be not enough for reader, who don't know SQL or Unix/Linux scripting enough.
+If this is the case, please consider learning SQL and/or Unix/Linux scripting first before LSQL.

 #### Hello World